mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 number that defined the master equation for our two-state promoter.
 We then used the generating function to transform this system into a single partial differential equation.
-The resulting differential equation for the generating function took the form of the so-called Kummer differential equation which has as solution the confluent hypergeometric function and the Tricomi function.
+The resulting differential equation for the generating function took the form of the so-called Kummer differential equation, which has as a solution the confluent hypergeometric function and the Tricomi function.
-After imposing the normalization condition on the generating function we found that the coefficient of the confluent hypergeometric function was $A=1$.
-We then used the fact that the mean mRNA copy number $\langle m \rangle$ exists to show that the coefficient of the Tricomi function is $B=0$.
-All that effort lead us to Eq. $\ref{eq:gen_final}$, the generating function for the two-state promoter mRNA steady state distribution.
+After imposing the normalization condition on the generating function, we found that the confluent hypergeometric function's coefficient was $A=1$.
+We then used the fact that the mean mRNA copy number $\langle m \rangle$ exists to show that the Tricomi function's coefficient is $B=0$.
+All that effort lead us to Eq.
+$\ref{eq:gen_final}$, the generating function for the two-state promoter mRNA steady-state distribution.
 All we have left is trying to beat Eq.
-$\ref{eq:gen_final}$ into the form of a standard generating function in order to extract the probability distribution from it.
+$\ref{eq:gen_final}$ into the form of a standard generating function to extract the probability distribution from it.

 Let us begin this task by writing down Eq. $\ref{eq:gen_final}$ with the full definition of the confluent hypergeometric function.
 This gives us